CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 **Nothing Happens**—If the modified result is greater than the character's corruption point total, nothing happens.

 **The Character is Discarded or Tapped**—If the modified result is equal to the character's corruption point total **or** one less than the total, a hero character _fails_ the corruption check and you must discard him along with any non-follower cards he controls.
+A Wizard failing in this manner is eliminated.
 If the character is a minion, he is not considered to have failed the check, and is tapped if not already tapped.

 **The Character is Eliminated**—If the modified result is less than the character's corruption point total by two or more, the character _fails_ the corruption check and is eliminated.
 Discard any non-follower cards he controls.